kpegion/riverflow/README.md

 *How do I test the models to determine if they are trustworthy?*
 * Compare train and test
-* Compare with climatology and persistence
+* Look at the prediction